nosarthur/gita/README.md

 ## Superman mode

-The superman mode delegates any git command/alias for one repo.
+The superman mode delegates any git command/alias for specified or all repo(s).
 Usage:

 ```
-gita super <repo-name> <command/alias>
+gita super [repo-name(s)] <command/alias>
 ```

+Here `repo-name(s)` is optional.
+If absent, it applies to all repos.
+For example,

-For example, `gita super myrepo1 commit -am 'fix a bug'` executes `git commit -am 'fix a bug'` for `myrepo1`.
+- `gita super myrepo1 commit -am 'fix a bug'` executes `git commit -am 'fix a bug'` for `myrepo1`
+- `gita super checkout master` puts all repos on the master branch
+- `gita super frontend_repo backend_repo checkout new-feature` puts the two chosen repos on the `new-feature` branch

 ## Requirements